What alternative to C++?

-What language is the best candidate to replace C++ after 35 years of existence and millions of crashes due to its unsafe syntax?
+What language is the best candidate to replace C++ after 35 years of existence and billion of crashes

 A successor to C++ must produce very fast applications and code working on all platforms.
 But we can also speak of succession to a language that uses exactly the same syntax then C, adds classes and provides more advanced functions.
 So, a modern C++ even if it is not intended to replace it everywhere.